biancamika/digital-garden/content/notes/3. Permanent Notes/Art is the opposite of hype.md

 ---
-title: Art is the opposite of hype
+title: "Art is the opposite of hype"
 ---
 ## Reference
 - **Source:** [[Anna Andjelic]]; [[The Sociology of Business - Newsletter]]